SEO Audit: What You Need to Know

 It is important that you have a share button on your website which will allow visitors to share to different platforms the things that they find interesting on your website.
 Doing this will allow others to know about your business and would result in organic searches on your website.

-As you can see, there are several things to consider in doing the SEO audit, and it can get a bit overwhelming.
+As you can see, there are several things to consider in performing an SEO audit, and it can get a bit overwhelming.
 However, it is something you should face and check off of your list to ensure the improvement of your website traffic.